Skip to main content

 HIGH PREVALENCE

-Wheat flour is used extensively in Hungarian cuisine for thickening sauces, making dumplings, pastries, and bread.
+Wheat flour does a lot of work in Hungarian kitchens, thickening sauces and going into dumplings, pastries, and bread.

 COMMONLY FOUND IN: